qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

 For a quick implementation just clone the repository and edit the file [*two_qubit_rb_example.py*](https://github.com/qua-platform/qua-libs/blob/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking/two_qubit_rb_example.py).

 ### Single Qubit Gates
 The function for the single qubit gates requires that the operation "x" was previously calibrated by the user and corresponds to a pi-pulse on the target qubits.
-The *amp=x* condition inside the *play* statement allows to scale the amplitude of the pulse.
-Together with the first *frame_rotation_2pi* it allows the *play* statement to act as X and Y gates by shifting the frame of the control signal, thus realizing rotations around the x- and y-axis.
-The second *frame_rotation_2pi* resets the frame and additionally allows for rotations around the z-axis.
+The *amp=x* condition inside the *baker.play* statement allows to scale the amplitude of the pulse.
+Together with the first *baker.frame_rotation_2pi* it allows the *baker.play* statement to act as X and Y gates by shifting the frame of the control signal, thus realizing rotations around the x- and y-axis.
+The second *baker.frame_rotation_2pi* resets the frame and additionally allows for rotations around the z-axis.
 ```python
 def bake_phased_xz(baker: Baking, q, x, z, a):
     element = f"qubit{q}_xy"